Gilbert’s Syndrome

 The liver is the largest solid organ in the body.
 It lies under the lower part of the rib cage on the right-hand side of the body but stretches across the middle about as far as the left nipple.
 The liver performs many important functions in the body including processing of many of the body’s waste products (or toxins) to render them harmless.
 It also produces bile, which is not only needed to digest certain foods, but also helps to absorb several important vitamins.
 It is helpful to think of the liver as a ‘factory’, which manufactures many important proteins and other chemical substances that the body needs to work normally.
 The liver helps regulate the energy and fluid stores in the body.

-It’s estimated that 1 in 20 people in the UK have Gilbert’s syndrome.
 Gilbert’s Syndrome is caused by a defect in the gene that helps make a protein that helps to excrete bilirubin.
 Bilirubin is a breakdown product of haemoglobin, that occurs in the liver.
 Haemoglobin is responsible for carrying oxygen in red blood cells.
 This is a mild defect and results in a small increase in bilirubin in the blood.
 This does not do any harm and in most people is not even noticeable, although at times of stress for instance after surgery or during an infection such as influenza the levels may rise to be detectable as a mild yellowing of the eyes and skin (this is called jaundice).
+It’s estimated that 1 in 20 people in the UK have Gilbert’s syndrome.

 Causes